dakotaPPP/Reddit-to-X/README.md

-# 🤖 Reddit to Twitter Bot
+# 🤖 Reddit to X Bot

-This bot automatically pulls top posts from selected subreddits and reposts them to Twitter with AI-optimized titles! ✨
+This bot automatically pulls top posts from selected subreddits and reposts them to X with AI-optimized titles! ✨

 ## ✨ Features

 - 📱 Pulls top 5 posts from curated subreddits
 - 🔄 Daily refresh of content pool
-- ⏰ Posts to Twitter every hour
+- ⏰ Posts to X every hour
 - 🧠 AI-powered title optimization using ChatGPT
 - 🚫 Prevents duplicate posts
 - 🖼️ Supports images and GIFs